redwoodjs/redwood/packages/codemods/README.md

 > **Note** that this is a CLI—that is, it's meant to be executed with `npx`.
 This means the normal contribution flow (using `rwfw`) doesn't apply.

 You should be familiar with [jscodeshift](https://github.com/facebook/jscodeshift).
-It's API isn't documented too well so we'll try to explain some of it here.
+Its API isn't documented too well so we'll try to explain some of it here.

 Like Babel and ESLint, jscodeshift is all about ASTs.
 The difference is that it's overwriting files.